ibm-cloud-docs/sell/sell-on-ibm-cloud.md

 - Security services for enterprise-grade cloud security
 - Mobile services for building and starting mobile applications

-The process is as simple as registering your service with {{site.data.keyword.Bluemix_notm}}, listing service types, and defining those service types.
-For more information, see [Getting set up to sell services](/docs/sell?topic=sell-sw-getting-started).
+The process includes registering your service with {{site.data.keyword.Bluemix_notm}}, defining your product, and linking a broker.
+For more information, see [Getting set up to sell services](/docs/sell?topic=sell-get-started).